 5: Do breastfeeding mums need a special diet?

 Breast engorgement, building up the milk supply, pumping and latching my baby… this initial period made me feel like a cow, and a sticky, smelly one too.
 Thus, point #2 is essential for personal hygiene and comfort.
-Also, after trying several foods that are known to help boost breastmilk supply, I personally found that papaya soups worked best for me!
+Also, after trying several foods that are known to help boost breastmilk supply, I found papaya soup effective.
 Some of my mummy friends share that lactation cookies helped improve their supply too, so some trial and error is involved to find out what works for your body.

 6: Can I drink bubble tea, coffee or cold water during confinement?

 I’ve seen so many new mummies ask this because drinking hot red dates water for the entire month seems daunting.
 It’s important to ensure we are sufficiently hydrated, especially if we’re breastfeeding our babies.
-Besides drinking red dates tea, I drank hot milo, had soups with my lunch and dinner, drank warm water and warm milk too.
+While hydration is crucial, I added variety by drinking hot Milo, warm water, and soups.
 Some friends stopped drinking their favourite bubble tea, coffee, soft drinks and cold water when they were pregnant, and I understand how hard it must be to stay away from their comfort drinks.
 So perhaps, everything in moderation as long as there are no serious implications to baby or mummy?

 Are you a pregnant mum who’s planning for her confinement period?
 Do you know someone who decided to skip this post-baby care?
 Or do you have any confinement myths you want to share?
 Leave a comment below to share your experience and tips with fellow mummies too!